Plural Left: Origins

-During the 1970s, the PS, the PCF and the Left-wing Radicals formed the "Union of Left" based on a Common Program (1972).
+During the 1970s, the PS, the PCF and the Left-wing Radicals formed the "Union of the Left" based on a Common Programme (1972).
 But the policy of Socialist leader François Mitterrand, elected President of France in 1981, did not correspond exactly to this programme, notably since 1983.
 One year later, the Communist ministers resigned.
 After that, the "Union of Left" was only a circumstantial electoral alliance.

 After Mitterrand's re-election in 1988, the PS and the Left-wing radicals obtained a relative parliamentary majority.
 However, the PCF chose to support the government only issue-to-issue.
 Consequently, the PS tried an alliance with the center-right which ultimately failed.
 Due to its electoral disaster in 1993. new PS leader, former Prime Minister Michel Rocard, called for a political "big-bang", a new attempt of to transcend the traditional Left-Right divide in French politics.
 This was generally seen as unsuccessful.
 Rocard resigned the leadership of the PS after its loss in the 1994 European Parliament election.

 The PS contested the 1995 presidential election, but was not in a position to win without electoral alliances.
 Its candidate Lionel Jospin was supported by the PRG and the MDC.

 In 1994, Robert Hue succeeded Georges Marchais as head of the PCF.
 Responding to the fall of communism in Eastern Europe and the USSR, Hue campaigned on broadening the PCF's electoral base.
 This was part of a larger strategy addressing the PCF's ongoing electoral decline—following the split of the European Communist bloc from the Soviet Union in the 1970s the French Communist Party had entered a period of electoral decline, its electoral vote totals being reduced by half.

 The Greens, founded in 1984, benefited from the PS crisis at the beginning of the 1990s.
 However, their leader Antoine Waechter refused to integrate the party in the left/right cleavage.
 Without allies, the Greens were unable to gain seats and enter government.
 In 1993, Dominique Voynet, who favoured an alliance with the left-wing parties, replaced Waechter.

 Jospin lost the second round of the presidential election, but obtained a respectable result.
 The 5 left-wing parties formed a coalition called the "Plural Left".
 The name was founded by the Socialist politician Jean-Christophe Cambadélis.
 It meant the PS wanted to respect its allies and not to impose its hegemony, what the other parties reproached it.

 Jospin's government

 In 1997, President Chirac dissolved the French National Assembly before the expected end of term in 1998.
 Much to his surprise, the left won the legislative election.

 Chirac's then advisor, Dominique de Villepin, is rumoured to have been behind the move.
-The decision surprised many: although it was the fourth dissolution from a directly-elected President, it was most importantly the first one for no given reason - inspired perhaps by the Westminster tradition.
+The decision surprised many: although it was the fourth dissolution from a directly elected President, it was most importantly the first one for no given reason - inspired perhaps by the Westminster tradition.